edgar-treischl/edgar-treischl/README.md

 ### Hi there 👋

 I am an R enthusiast with a broader view on data science topics such as data visualization, NLP, machine learning.
 Until recently I worked as senior research fellow at the University Erlangen‐Nuremberg.
 Most of my research was about evaluation, survey research, and causality.
+Some of my repositories have their own GitHub page, as listed below; or inspect the repositories on GitHub.

 <p float="center">
   <a href="https://edgar-treischl.github.io/CopyCat/" target="_blank"><img src="https://edgar-treischl.github.io/CopyCat/logo.png" width="100" /></a>